qiang/Riru-ModuleFridaGadget/README.md

 ## Build

+1. Rename `module.example.gradle` to `module.gradle`
-1. Replace module info in `module/build.gradle` (all lines end with `// FIXME replace with yours`)
+2. Replace module info in `module.gradle` (all lines end with `// FIXME replace with yours`)
-2. Write you codes
+3. Write you codes
-3. Run gradle task `:module:assembleRelease` task from Android Studio or command line, zip will be saved in `out`.
+4. Run gradle task `:module:assembleRelease` task from Android Studio or command line, zip will be saved in `out`.

 ## Notes